 The economics assessment is only positively marked, meaning that if you get an answer wrong, there is no downside (apart from not gaining the mark of course).
 Because of this, applicants should attempt every single question available to them.

-Section 1A (Problem solving) and Section 1B (advanced maths) are equally weighted.
+Section 1A (Mathematics) and Section 1B (Advanced Maths) are equally weighted.
 Section 2 is graded based on the argument you make and the clarity of your written work.

 How is the ECAA used?